 Conclusion

-In a lecture by Dr. Gallu on September 13, he shared, and I will hold fast to the idea, that “none of these traditions (philosophical theories) goes away.
+In a lecture by Dr. Galluzzo on September 13, he shared, and I will hold fast to the idea, that “none of these traditions (philosophical theories) goes away.
 Someone somewhere embodies any one of these, including us, at any given time.
 As emerging scholars, it is important to know when you are in what tradition and what that might mean for how you interact with others.”
 Let this be a warning to myself, in stressing the practical component of experimental activity, I must not forget the theoretical side.
 Theories must be adequately stated so that replies are unambiguous.

 Data, this is what I need to give audience to a truth.
 But in order to accept it, the truth must be able to be performed as the data evidences.
 And, it must do so across settings and in all contexts.
 However, I remain skeptical that there is a ‘one-size-fits-all’ theory.
 I prefer to think of myself as a medley of many traditions.
-But, with a strong inclination toward the understand that atomistic events are necessary but cannot provide the only basis of ontology, ‘the world cannot be rationally changed unless it is adequately interpreted.’
-(Bhaskar, as cited in Burnett, 2010 p.
+But, with a strong inclination toward the understanding that atomistic events are necessary but cannot provide the only basis of ontology, ‘the world cannot be rationally changed unless it is adequately interpreted.’
+(Bhaskar, as cited in Burnett, 2010, p.
 2)

 Critical realism may prove to be closer to my philosophical leanings.
 The idea of studying the phenomenon instead of the causal relationship had occurred to me back in October but it did not clarify itself until I read Bhaskar.
 However, I do not claim to understand this theory as well as I would like.
 Bhaskar is a dense and complex writer whose words only made sense to me upon a third reading and only after reading other writer’s interpretation of his works.
 Nevertheless, CR makes sense to me.
 It provided the methodology that I value in that it offers a set of ‘conditional’ necessary truths about our ordinary world viz. action by mechanisms within context impacts outcome.
 CR articulated what I’ve been uneasy about in the study of educational philosophies since September: science must include the conditions under which experience is significant in science: “knowledge as socially produced and transient.”
-(Burnett 2010) Knowledge, according to CR, is fallible because people, society, the world changes.
+(Burnett, 2010, p. ) Knowledge, according to CR, is fallible because people, society, the world changes.

 I’ve grappled with understanding and clearly interpreting theories for myself since Ways of Knowing began back in September.
 I’ve accepted and then rejected theories for the reason that when they stood alone a critical piece of what I needed to accept them was missing.
 In the rationalist it was the experience piece that did not convince me; in the empiricist theory it was objective reasoning that was missing; in the positivist it was the lack of accounting for the world outside our perception (context).
-In critical realism it is the notion that interdependence of objects and method of research are not independent on each other…if they are not?
+In critical realism it is the notion that there is an interdependence of objects and method of research that are not independent on each other…if they are not?
 Then what is basis?
 And, how can we know the existence or non-existence of entities?
 How can we come to understand when we have realized the intransitives?